What is a Tax Nexus?

 For Income Tax Purposes

-In general, nexus is created for income tax purposes if an entity derives income from sources within the state, owns or leases property in the state, has employees in the state in activities that exceed "mere solicitation," or has capital assets or property in the state.
+Nexus is typically created for income tax purposes if an entity derives income from sources within the state, owns or leases property in the state, has employees in the state in activities that exceed "mere solicitation," or has capital assets or property in the state.
 The requirements vary from state to state.

 For Sales Tax Purposes

 Nexus is determined for sales tax purposes more loosely.
-Here are Here are some cases in which a business might have a sales tax nexus in a state:
+A few cases in which a business might have a sales tax nexus in a state: